sceccotti89/AutoSense/README.md

 ![CI](https://github.com/sceccotti89/AutoSense/workflows/CI/badge.svg?branch=master)

-The AutoSense project is a fleet management online service designed and implemented using cutting-edge technologies such as Angular and AWS.
+The Fleet Manager project is a fleet management online service designed and implemented using cutting-edge technologies such as Angular and AWS.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->